Governor Lombardo renews Nevada’s commitment to shared stewardship with a five-year extension of the multi-agency agreement

 Significant accomplishments have already been made by multi-agency teams across Nevada.
 For instance, in the Paradise priority landscape north of Winnemucca, federal, state, local and tribal partners and private landowners are leveraging their funding to eradicate annual invasive grasses that destroy wildlife habitat and livestock forage and fuel the spread of wildfire.
 In the Elko priority landscape, Shared Stewardship partners are creating fuel breaks to protect communities from wildfire, reseeding lands impacted by wildfire and partnering with the Te Moak Tribe to incorporate tribal knowledge and perspectives into land management.
 In the Sierra Front, not far from the state capital, partners are working to create healthier forests and protect communities by expanding treatments that proved their effectiveness in the recent Davis Fire.

-To learn more about the Nevada Shared Stewardships Agreement, visit the Nevada Division of Forestry website.
+To learn more about the Nevada Shared Stewardship Agreement, visit the Nevada Division of Forestry website.